 Audrey’s counseling style is client-centered and motivational.
 She blends a style of positive psychology with an Ericksonian style approach, to help solve emotional problems and help people achieve a more fulfilling life.
 Audrey may offer role play or dynamic exercises to bring light to a place where relationships are stuck, or to enhance communication.
 She can also offer Mindfulness based exercises for stress-reduction and resilience.

-Hannah believes in a strength-based, family-centered approach when addressing behavioral, emotional, and medical concerns in children related to attachment and trauma.
-She believes children can overcome attachment and trauma related issues through developing secure, trusting relationships with consistent, loving parents or caregivers.
-Her goal is to equip families with techniques and strategies to achieve these loving, trusting parent-child relationships.
-Her professional interests include Love and Logic Parenting, Theraplay, Parent Child Interaction Therapy, and Trust Based Relationship Intervention.
+She believes in a strength-based, family-centered approach when addressing behavioral, emotional, and medical concerns in children related to attachment and trauma.
+She believes children can overcome mental health and behavioral issues through developing secure, trusting relationships with consistent, loving parents or caregivers.

 John is a student at Pacifica Graduate Institute pursuing his Masters in Counseling Psychology and seeking to become an LMFT.
 He is particularly interested in working with people going through life transitions, like teenagers going to college for the first time, adults going through a mid-life crisis, or people moving into retirement.
 John’s therapeutic interest started when he was trained as a peer counselor in college.
 While he was in law school, he ran a program which placed underprivileged teenagers in paid internships at law firms throughout New York City.
 As he moved on to his professional life, he put himself into positions to help people who were struggling.
 At Google, his favorite part of being a manager was helping those around him find ways to align their passions with their work.